Posted 8/4/2008 1:33 AM (GMT -6)

 I personally think it'd be best for you to at least try to use the oral/rectal 5ASA meds to the fullest until you get to the point where you see they're not doing it for you.

 Remember that as you heal...up to down, your symptoms will vary.
 It's good you're not having diarrhea, meaning there's obviously some healing and the Lialda is doing its thing.

 You now need to deal with the rectal symptoms with a more potent amount of medication and that's where the retention enemas come in.

 Personally, I don't consider the suppositories as a "treatment"....I consider them more for maintenance or support for the enemas or for use as tapering...

 The Rowasa 4g would be the best and they will get into and treat the sigmoid...it can take a few weeks to get it all under control.
 I was once on the nightly enemas for 4 months...yes, it was most frustrating.

-Just know that the enemas aren't meant to treat above the sigmoid...that's the job of the oral meds...so don't worry about
+Just know that the enemas aren't meant to treat above the sigmoid...that's the job of the oral meds...so don't worry about that part.

 The oral 5ASA meds aren't enough to get and treat the entire sigmoid and definitely not the rectum no matter what some might say/believe.

 The rectum is the first to inflame, the last to heal....it can be the most difficult to heal...so keep that in mind.